 The only other comment I have is on water levels.
 I painted the gauge correlating it to the old Benner gauge which was on the old U.S. 64 bridge that DOT removed a few years ago.
 Like the Benner gauges it is intended to be read from the bottom of the numbers.
 So the bottom of 0 is zero, the minimum for a fun run.
 This equals about 350 or 3 feet on the Rosman gauge.
 It can be run several inches below 0 but it is not much fun and hard on equipment.
 I like to have at least 4 or 5 inches to run Boxcar because it gets so rocky at lower levels.
 Hope this helps.

 Also see Chris Bell's Asheville-Area Canoeing and Kayaking Page.

+Shuttle info: Take out: You can take-out at the outfitters store at the intersection of Hwy 64 and Hwy 215, but most people just stop in for a quick gauge check.
+The standard takeout is a wide pull-off on the side of the road near alligator rock.
+Look for alligator rock to be dangling over the road as you drive upstream.
+If the river gets out of sight of the road you have gone too far.
 Put-In: The easy put-in is at the SR 1326 bridge.
 There is a large gravel area for parking.
 There is also a short put-in that elminates the flat water at the top of the run, and one large slide.
 Using the Alligator rock take-out knocks about a mile and half off of the run, bringing it down to 5.5 miles.
 Using the short put-in takes off another mile, getting the run down to 4.5 miles.
 The locals use that combo and run multiple laps down the river.

 Photo of unknown kayaker in Boxcar Rapid , courtesy of Julie Keller (www.juliekeller.com See Carolina Whitewater, B.Benner.